Ochtiná – St Nicholas’ Church

 History

-During the Reformation, before 1545, the church was taken over by Evangelicals.
-Around 1635, they rebuilt the originally flat wooden ceiling, painted the medieval frescoes and transformed the windows of the nave.
-At the end of the 17th or the beginning of the 18th century, they added a gallery to the interior of the nave.
-In the second half of the eighteenth century, the tower received a wooden superstructure.
-The gothic frescoes were discovered in 1894 by I. Groh, who then renovated them in 1901-1907, unfortunately in a very unsatisfactory manner.
-Another intact frescoes were revealed in the 70s of the last century.
-In the years 1958-1959 the whole church was renovated.
+During the Reformation, before 1545, the church was taken by Evangelicals.
+Around 1635, they rebuilt the originally flat wooden ceiling of nave into a brick vault, painted over the medieval frescoes and transformed the windows of the nave.
+In the late seventeenth or early eighteenth century, they added a gallery to the interior of the nave.
+In the second half of the 18th century, the tower received a wooden superstructure and a Baroque cupola.
+The Gothic frescoes were discovered in 1894, and then renovated in the years 1901-1907, unfortunately in a not very satisfactory way.
+Another, intact frescoes were revealed in the 70s of the 20th century.
+In the years 1958-1959 the entire church was renovated.

 Architecture

-The interior of the church was then richly decorated in the form of wall paintings.
-The main motif of the frescoes was the detailed life of Christ, next to which there were figures of evangelists, apostles and other saints.
-An unusual motif was the apocalyptic animal on the chancel arch, or the image of Holy Trinity in the shape of a head with three faces, which was found on the jamb of a round window on the eastern wall of the presbytery.
+The interior of the church in the third quarter of the fourteenth century received a rich decoration in the form of figural and architectural paintings, placed on the facades of the walls, window jambs and on the vault.
+The main theme of the frescoes was the life of Christ depicted in detail, next to which figures of evangelists, apostles and other saints appeared.
+An unusual motif was an apocalyptic animal on a rood arch, or the image of Holy Trinity in the shape of a head with three faces, which was located on the jamb of a round window on the eastern wall of the chancel.
+The artists of the paintings used the planes of the walls in a very innovative way, crossing the spaces of the building.
+For example, in the scene of Christ’s arrival in Jerusalem, the figures from the procession of the apostles were placed “around the corner”, on the wall of the rood arch, and Pilate’s guards on the second wall of the arcade.

-In the second half of the 15th century, a side aisle with a stellar vault was added from the north side, connected to the main nave by two arcades.
-A massive four-sided tower was also built with Romanesque windows, probably from an older building, and on the north side of the presbytery, a square sacristy was built, covered inside with a barrel vault.
+In the second half of the 15th century, an aisle with a length equal to the main nave was added from the north side.
+Its interior was covered with a stellar vault and connected to the main nave by two arcades.
+A massive, four-sided tower was also built, in which Romanesque windows were installed, probably from an older building.
+In addition, on the north side of the chancel, a square sacristy was built, covered inside with a barrel vault.

 bibliography: